-And, in 1885, he bought most of Cezanne’s output of the previous three decades to put on a one-man exhibition.
-It was a considerable commercial success, and Cezanne’s reputation starts to grow hereafter.
+Shortly thereafter, in 1885, he bought most of Cezanne’s output of the previous three decades to put on a one-man exhibition.
+It was a considerable commercial success, and Cezanne’s reputation starts to grow.

-- In 1897, the National Gallery in Berlin acquires a Cezanne.
+- In 1897, the National Gallery in Berlin acquired a Cezanne.

-- In 1903 Cezanne exhibits in Vienna, Paris and Berlin.
+- In 1903 Cezanne exhibited in Vienna, Paris and Berlin.

-- 1904 even saw a whole room devotes to Cezannes works at the Salon D’Automne, an annual art exhibition held in Paris.
-Thirty-one works were displayed, covering the whole range of Cezanne’s work (portraits, self-portraits, sill lifes, landscapes, and bathers).
+- 1904 even saw a whole room devoted to Cezanne's works at the Salon D’Automne, an annual art exhibition held in Paris.
+Thirty-one works were displayed, covering the full spectrum of Cezanne’s output (portraits, self-portraits, sill lifes, landscapes, and bathers).

 1895 onwards: The Bathers